fnatvig/SASMaker/api_spec_v0_1.md

-# SASMaker API Specification (v0.2 — Electrically Driven, User‑Configurable)
+# SASMaker v0.1 API Specification

 SASMaker generates **IEC 61850 GOOSE traffic** for **electrically realistic** scenarios by combining an SCL communication model with a **pandapower** power‑system model.